Submitting a block to Ethereum

 These examples assume one has already chosen a set of transactions and bundles, and gotten a co-signature from the Sequencer API.

-The builder example has a submission process without host fills that can be referenced for blob construction.
+The builder examplearrow-up-right has a submission process without host fills that can be referenced for blob construction.

 For blocks with host fill components, builders should use a multi-call contract to do the following: